patrickbucher/daily-haskell/diary.md

 # Day 23 (Sa, 2025-08-30)

 I started working through chapter 11, which I first read once completely, and then summarized the first of three parts of it.
+Later on, I also implemented the printing of a grid, but decided to simplify considerabely compared with the book's implementation.

 # Day 22 (Fr, 2025-08-29)